codacy/chart/docs/configuration/monitoring.md

           password: <--- crow password --->
     ```

-2. Apply the new configuration by performing a Helm upgrade:
+2. Apply the new configuration by performing a Helm upgrade.
+To do so execute the command [used to install Codacy](../index.md#helm-upgrade):

     !!! important
-        **If you are using MicroK8s** don't forget to use the file `values-microk8s.yaml` together with the file `values-production.yaml` as [described here](../infrastructure/microk8s-quickstart.md#notes-on-installing-codacy).
-To do this, uncomment the last line before running the command below.
+        **If you are using MicroK8s** you must use the file `values-microk8s.yaml` together with the file `values-production.yaml`.

+        To do this, uncomment the last line before running the `helm upgrade` command below.

     ```bash
     helm upgrade (...options used to install Codacy...) \
                  --values values-production.yaml \
                  # --values values-microk8s.yaml
     ```

 ## Setting up monitoring using Grafana, Prometheus, and Loki